Seeking to Restore Integrity and Public Trust in Our Justice System

 Defender did not object.

-same man who was on the stand giving testimony—chased Ketchem through the Grant
+witness—the same man who was on the stand giving testimony—chased Ketchem

 Despite the police reports, neither the police, nor the District Attorney, nor the

-with his offenses against Oregon law.
-See The Lone Ranger
+Ranger") with his offenses against Oregon law.
+See The

-that Ketchem would "relapse and cause additional harm to the community or to his
+concern that Ketchem would "relapse and cause additional harm to the community or to his

 family."
-That witness said Ketchem should safely stay behind bars until he "can face the charges
+That witness said Ketchem should safely stay behind bars until he "can face

-to "confess" to arson, maintaining his innocence of that charge, and insisting on his
+refusing to "confess" to arson, maintaining his innocence of that charge, and insisting

 The Lone Ranger continued: